Muhammad Hassan (wrestler)

-Marc Julian Copani (born April 16, 1980) is an American retired professional wrestler and educator.
+Marc Julian Copani (born November 7, 1981) is an American retired professional wrestler and educator.
 He is best known for his appearances in World Wrestling Entertainment (WWE) from 2004 to 2005, where he portrayed an Arab American under the ring name Muhammad Hassan.
 His career came to an abrupt end when a controversial terrorist angle coincided with the London bombings of July 7, 2005, leading the television network UPN to pressure WWE to remove Copani's character from television.
-Following his departure from WWE, he stopped wrestling, instead working as an educator.
+Following his departure from WWE, he stopped wrestling; instead, he started working as an educator.
 Copani returned to wrestling in 2018 at The Dynasty event King of Thrones.

 Early life

 Copani was born in Syracuse, New York, to a family of Italian descent.
 He graduated from Cicero – North Syracuse High School in 1998.
 He enrolled in the State University of New York at Buffalo, studying for a degree in history.
 In 2002, he left college to pursue a career in professional wrestling.